ryandel13/aws-lambda-publishlayer/README.md

 * Make sure to use the JSON array format rather than the YAML sequence format

 ## Important
 This action was forked from [killdozerx2/aws-lambda-publishlayer](https://github.com/killdozerx2/aws-lambda-publishlayer).
-I added the feature to attach the new layer to one or more functions within the same action as this was more handy for my current project.
+Added the feature to apply the new layer to one or more functions within the same action as this was more handy for my current project.
+Also updated nearly all dependencies for the buildprocess